tiqi-group/ionpulse-sequence-visualiser/README.md

 ## Getting Started

-The Sequence Visualiser is automatically deployed to [tiqidocs](tiqidocs.phys.ethz.ch/visualiser/main/).
 By default, you will be served the build of the latest commit to main.
-You can access specific version by navigating to tiqidocs.phys.ethz.ch/visualiser/ and selecting the appropriate subfolder.
+You can access specific version by navigating to https://tiqidocs.phys.ethz.ch/visualiser/ and selecting the appropriate subfolder.

 ## Configuration

-The library visualiser uses cookies to store the address and port of the experiment library.
+The sequence visualiser uses cookies to store the address and port of the experiment library.
 Just go to the _Configure_ menu entry and fill in the details of the form and click _Connect_.
 The form will indicate whether the visualiser could connect or not.